Subject Source: Library of Congress Subject Headings

 Overview This collection contains a handwritten copy of correspondance from William Smith, an Anglican priest and the first Provost of Philadelphia College (later the University of Pennsylvania), to an unnamed acquaintance in England regarding the political history of colonial Pennsylvania and the threat of a French invasion of the colony.
 Includes harsh criticism of the Germans residing in Pennsylvania and of the political inaction of the Quaker political elite.

-Scope and Content note This collection is composed of the typed extracts of the diary of Eugenia Benezet, with entries dating between 1843-1849.
+Overview This collection is composed of the typed extracts of the diary of Eugenie Benezet, with entries dating between 1843 and 1849.
 Entries describe family news, Protestant and Catholic beliefs, and her work at a Friend's school in France.
 In later entries, Eugenie discusses the possibility of moving to England or the United States.
+All entries are in French.

 Overview Zelma Corning Brandt (1891-1990) was a social crusader active throughout the twentieth century.
 Her chief interests included the independence and development of colonial countries, American Indian affairs, nuclear disarmament, women’s issues, and geriatric concerns.
 The collection consists of correspondence, travel notes, diaries and writings, and publications and reports, especially from 1960-1989.
 Brandt’s longevity and attention to detail provide a complete view of various world and...